-The DOJ under the former president argued, “Asian Americans as well as White Yale applicants have only one-eighth to one-fourth of the likelihood of admission as Black applicants with comparable academic credentials,” according to Newsweek.
+The DOJ under the former president argued, “Asian Americans as well as White Yale applicants have only one-eighth to one-fourth of the likelihood of admission as Black applicants with comparable academic credentials,”

 The Trump administration went filed a lawsuit against Yale University under these accusations of discrimination — which the university has continuously denied — until Biden took office.

 All those in favor of the amendment, which was sponsored by Sen. Ted Cruz (R-Texas), were Republicans while those against were Democrats, with three senators from either party absent.

 A daily dose of Asian America's essential stories, in under 5 minutes.

 Get our collection of Asian America's most essential stories to your inbox daily for free.

 The amendment did not gain the 60 votes it needed to pass.

 The goal of the amendment was to stop federal funding “for any institution of higher education that discriminates against Asian Americans in recruitment, applicant review, or admissions.”